– is a leading consultancy in Iceland in the field of climate change and sustainable development

 Work experience – highlights:

 Ever since it was established in the year 2000, Environice has provided advice and various professional services to both national and local authorities in Iceland, as well as to private companies and institutions.
 Environice has played an important role in large policy shaping projects in Iceland, such as the implementation of Local Agenda 21 and the development of the third phase (2013-2017) of the Master Plan for Nature Protection and Energy Utilization.
-Its experts have written reports for public and private entities alike, on issues as diverse as sustainable tourism, eco-labels, offshore oil-production in Icelandic jurisdiction, renewable energy guarantees of origin (GO), and environmental aspects of a submarine power cable between Iceland and the UK.
+Its experts have written reports for public and private entities alike, on issues as diverse as climate change, waste management, organic agriculture, sustainable tourism, eco-labels, offshore oil-production in Icelandic jurisdiction and renewable energy guarantees of origin (GO).

 Environice provides diverse consulting services to companies and institutions seeking to improve their sustainability and environmental performance or dealing with specific issues related to the environment.
-The projects of Environice have included preparation for environmental certification within the tourism industry, review of new operating licenses according to the IPPC Directive, environmental impact assessments, preparation of water management plans, and sustainability education for directors and employees.
-Recently, Environice has assisted companies and institutions in realizing climate pledges which they made in relation to the 2015 climate conference (COP21) in Paris.
-The services Environicee offers clients in this area include calculating their carbon footprint, assisting in the development of action plans for GHG emission reduction and waste management, and monitoring their environmental performance.
+The projects of Environice have included preparation for environmental certification within the tourism industry, review of new operating licenses according to the IPPC Directive, environmental impact assessments, preparation of waste management plans, climate action plans and sustainability education for directors and employees.
+The services Environice offers clients include calculating their carbon footprint, assisting in the development of action plans for GHG emission reduction and waste management, and monitoring environmental performance.
 Environice has also provided technical and regulatory services to companies that are subject to the rules of the EU Emissions Trading System (EU ETS).

 Environmental issues are global in their scope and Environice does not limit its services to Icelandic clients.
 Environice is well connected abroad and has worked on several international projects.
 They include various projects for the Nordic Council of Ministers (NCM), which is a co-operation platform for the governments of the Nordic countries.
 The role of Environice has mainly been to co-ordinate the work of a couple of the NCM’s permanent working groups in the field of waste management and integrated product policy (IPP).
 In addition, Environice has carried out individual projects for the Copenhagen office of the NCM, which include evaluation of the implementation of the Nordic Strategy for Sustainable Development, and coordination of policies related to the Nordic Swan Eco-label.
 Teaming up with colleagues in the other Nordic countries, the experts of Environice have co-written a number of reports for the NCM, including reports on economic instruments in Nordic environmental policy and on the potential expansion of the EU Emissions Trading System.